mouseless/baked/docs/layers/domain.md

     ...
 });
 ```

+> [!NOTE]
+>
+> For empty order matrix parts lists, a default value will be used in order
+> to generate a complete lists so that every value in the collection will have
+> exactly three parts

 A convention with given level order will be added to the median, in other words
 will have 0 as its offset relative to its level.
 It is also possible to specify